dunhamsteve/ios/README.md

 The `Files` table contains a row for each file.
 The columns are `fileID`, `domain`, `relativePath`, `flags`, and `file`.
 The `fileID` is the hash of `domain + "-" + relativePath`.

 The `file` field is an encrypted with AES128-CBC.
-The key is the first 16 bytes of `sha1(password||salt)`, the initialization vector is the sequence of bytes `0, 1, 2, ...
-15`.
+The key is the first 16 bytes of `sha1(password||salt)`, the initialization vector is the sequence of bytes `0, 1, 2, ..., 15`.

 The decrypted data is a binary plist, specifically a key-valued archive of a `MBFile` object.
 This object has a `ProtectionClass` field that gives the files protection class (used for choosing an appropriate key from the keybag) and an `EncryptionKey` field containing an `NSMutableData` with the same format as the encryption key in the MBDB file.
 (A little endian uint32 containing the protection class, followed by the file's key AES-WRAPed by the key for that protection class.)

 ## iOS 10.1

 The properties table described above is now empty, and the "file" column is a bare plist.
-To keep the code simple, I no longer support the iOS 10 backup format.
+To keep the code simple, I no longer support the iOS 10.0 backup format.

+## iOS 10.2

+There are a few changes in iOS 10.2.
+The Manifest database itself is encrypted, its key is stored, wrapped with protection class 4, in the `ManifestKey` property `Manifest.plist`.
+This necessitates asking for the password before listing files.

+Further, the keybag has a second round of PBKDF2 with different parameters and a sha256 hash function.
+This one takes about 10 seconds in Go, so the code now prints the decrypted key in hex.
+If you provide this hex key instead of your password, you can skip the long key derivation step.

+(iOS 10.2 details came from a github thread.)